awsdocs/amazon-redshift-management-guide/doc_source/purchase-reserved-node-instance.md

 *Reserved node pricing* is less expensive than on\-demand pricing because compute nodes are billed at discounted hourly rates\.
 However, to receive these discounted rates, you must purchase reserved node offerings\.
 When you purchase an offering, you make a reservation\.
 The reservation sets a discounted rate for each node that you reserve for the duration of the reservation\.
 The discounted rate in an offering varies depending on factors such as the region, node type, duration, and payment option\.

+You may designate a node as a reserved node by calling the `PurchaseReservedNodeOffering` API operation or choosing **Purchase reserved nodes** on the Amazon Redshift console\.
+When you purchase a reserved node, you must specify an AWS Region, node type, term, quantity of nodes, and offering type for the applicable reserved node type\.
+The reserved node may only be used in the designated AWS Region\.

 This topic discusses what reserved node offerings are and how you can purchase them to reduce the cost of running your Amazon Redshift clusters\.
 This topic discusses rates in general terms as on\-demand or discounted so you can understand pricing concepts and how pricing affects billing\.
 For more information about specific rates, go to [Amazon Redshift Pricing](https://aws.amazon.com/redshift/pricing/)\.

 ### About Reserved Node Offerings<a name="reserverd-node-offering-concept"></a>